 As you work, you can share your investigation to collaborate with others and show the results of your analysis.

 A data model defines the types of entities and relationships that can exist in the knowledge graph and the properties that can exist for each type of entity and relationship.
 You can edit a knowledge graph's data model if you have sufficient privileges to do so.
+Editing the data model is not supported when a knowledge graph is based on a NoSQL data store with User managed data.

 An entity type defines a homogeneous collection of entities with a common set of properties and a spatial feature type.
 For example, an entity type defining vehicles would define properties including model and license plate, and an optional point feature.